 As you drive down the road to the puffin viewing spot, you see a mound on the hill every now and then.
 There is room for parking along the side of the road and we pull into one spot that looked directly at a smaller mound.
 Across the way we saw a larger one that looked pretty inviting so I walked off to take a look and yes, it is a root cellar!
 I have always wondered how they looked.

 We learned that there are over 133 root cellars scattered all over town.
-Root crops such as turnip, carrot, potato, and cabbage were all stored in the cellars to provide a source of food throughout the cold winter months.
+Root crops such as turnips, carrots, potatoes, and cabbage were all stored in the cellars to provide a source of food throughout the cold winter months.
 When cellars have the correct temperature, drainage, and humidity, vegetables will stay fresh for 9-12 months.
 Only about 30 or so have been rebuilt and there are several you can walk into and they are cold!
 I can see why they have lasted so long as they are really sturdy.
-The earliest one was built in 1839 and the newer ones were built in the 1950’s They were used until the 60’s when the area finally got electricity and some are still used today.
-They are built into the sides of hill and were constructed of rocks, sod and wood which were readily available.
-It would take one man about a month to build one and had to be done in the early spring before fishing season started.
+The earliest one was built in 1839 and the newer ones were built in the 1950’s They were used until the ’60s when the area finally got electricity and some are still used today.
+They are built into the sides of hills and were constructed of rocks, sod, and wood which were readily available.
+It would take one man about a month to build one and had to be done in the early spring before the fishing season started.
 One thing we learned about them is that they were also very popular with local kids who played in and around them.
 Parents even told their kids that babies came from root cellars!
 But now, we are ready to walk to the puffin viewing area.

 You know you are on the right path when you see this cute little Adirondack chair that is painted to look like a puffin.
 The walk is along a rocky peninsula with small little islands off the shore.
 You are fairly high up and you see in the distance birds flying in the sky and I quicken my steps as if they will all disappear the MOMENT I arrive.